SMOLKEYS/bundles/README.md

 [Discord Server](https://discord.gg/9M2VRAVGz8)

 Changes the text to something else cursed.
-As of **v7 Pre-release 8.8**, more changes were made by me.
+As of **v7 Pre-release 8.9**, Fish-Noises made his own changes.
 Stay tuned for more updates!

 You can contribute by making your own changes in the bundle.properties file to help with the updating, but keep in mind: